mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 provide a license for military hardware, for example, or the weapons could simply be obtained illegally and kept hidden.
-When a serviceperson leaves the Imperial armed forces, they often receive a ‘weapon’ benefit.
+When a serviceperson leaves the Imperial armed forces, they often receive a 'weapon' benefit.
 This is more than simply being presented with their service rifle as a momento.
 The weapon comes with a permit to own the weapon, making it possible to obtain spares and ammunition legally.
 Service–weapon permits do not